 - Your Writer – Do you have a child that enjoys writing, encourage him to pen notes not only to Santa but to close family & friends wishing a Happy Holiday, or maybe even write a toast for the holiday dinner.

 - Your Artist – Do you have an artist on your hands?
 Have her design your holiday card!
-(Minted is an excellent online choice for her to have an awesome time designing the card).
-Have him

 - Your Researcher – Have him research the history of the particular holiday and report back.